adambard/learnxinyminutes-docs/haskell.html.markdown

 1 `add` 2 -- 3

 -- You can also define functions that have no characters!
-This lets you define -- your own operators:

--- Here's an operator that does integer division
-(//) a b = a `div` b
+This lets you define -- your own operators!
+Here's an operator that does integer division (//) a b = a `div` b
 35 // 4 -- 8